willhk10/BasicCAD/README.md

 <img src="Pictures/Yes/WheelEngineering.png" alt="alt text" width="400" height="400">

 ## ***Description***
+This part is the second piece of the full wheel, the sketch for the wheel rim was relatively similar to that of the sketch of the tire, however, there was a thin rectangle in the middle of the wheel where the tire had empty.
+After revolving the shape around the centerline, make 1 cutout for the spokes, and repeat it with a circular pattern, and make 5 repetitions.
+## ***Reflection***
 This part was also very simple, as it used the revolve feature.
 I spent roughly 5 minutes on this part, and all that was challenging was getting the mates and making the shape fully constrained.
 Also, I had to create a small arc that acted as the top of the trapezoid that was used as the wheel cutout.

 ---